 Application Closing Date

-Please Note - Students must also agree to the conditions of the Withdrawal Policy (79KB DOC)
+Please Note - Students must also agree to the conditions of the Withdrawal Policy (117KB PDF)

-To withdraw from this course, please complete the Withdrawal Form (64KB DOC) and forward it to the address above.
+To withdraw from this course, please complete the Withdrawal Form (31KB PDF) and forward it to the address above.